coorasse/coorasse.com.github.io/_posts/2025-04-16-single-table-inheritance-tips.md

 but with both these approaches it means we have to change it everywhere.

-The last possible approach is to override the method `model_name`
+The last possible approach is to override the method `model_name`.

 ```ruby